bilgecansen/rWPE/README.md

 # rWPE

-rWPE is a simple pacakge with three functions that can calculate permutation entropy (PE) and weighted permutation entropy (WPE) of time series and can perform a randomized permutation test, which we also call rWPE, to assign significance to the calculated PE and WPE values.
+rWPE is a simple R package with three functions that can calculate permutation entropy (PE) and weighted permutation entropy (WPE) of time series and can perform a randomized permutation test, which we also call rWPE, to assign significance to the calculated PE and WPE values.
 PE and